 The choir is made up of 18 Lay Vicars Choral and 4 Choral Scholars, and sings 3 weekly services in the cathedral, as well as additional services on feast days, concerts, and broadcasts.
+The singers are professional or semi-professional musicians who combine their cathedral duties with their careers or studies.

 Christ Church Cathedral in Dublin is unique in Anglican cathedrals in Ireland and Britain in that it employs women adults to sing the soprano and alto lines in the choir instead of children – although it does also have a separate girls choir.